Experience Zero Gravity Aboard Fat Albert in Pensacola

 - A boatload of water sports, like parasailing and jet-skiing

 - Shopping and dining

 - A historic downtown, complete with charming brick streets, restaurants, boutiques and nightlife

 - Fort Barrancas.
 Besides boasting a fascinating history, the fort is a photographer’s dream.
 It also boasts free admission.

-- Fabulous canoeing and float trips.
-I personally enjoy Adventures Unlimited in nearby Milton.
+- Fabulous canoeing and float trips, for instance, at Adventures Unlimited in nearby Milton

 - Abundant nature and wildlife